 What is the history of Chintamani Ganpati Temple?

-The Temple has no record of the person who built the temple.
+History of the Chintamani Ganapati is that there is no record of the person who built it.
 However, devotees believe that it exists since ancient times.
 Also, Chintamani Ganpati is related to the Saint Morya Gosavi, a staunch devotee of Lord Ganesh.
-Moreover, devotees believe that his descendents constructed the main temple structure.
+Moreover, his descendents constructed the main temple structure.

 Legend of Theur: Lord Brahma was once feeling very restless and plagued by an unwavering mind.
 He then meditated to Lord Ganesh in this village.
 Lord Ganesh helped Lord Brahma pacify his restless mind and hence the name of the village is Theur.
 The name Theur is a derivative of the Sanskrit word – Sthavar, which means stable.
 Since Lord Ganesh helped clear Lord Brahma’s worries (chintas), the Lord became popular as Chintamani Vinayak